avatorl/bambu-a1-g-code/change-filament/README.md

 Hold the filament between two fingers for a few seconds until you feel it has been caught by the extruder.

-Inserting new filament right after the pause is faster than doing it a bit later, because the nozzle starts cooling down and will need to be reheated afterward.
+Inserting new filament right after the pause is faster than doing it a bit later, because the nozzle starts cooling down to 142°C and will need to be reheated afterward.

 Repeat steps 3-4 for each pause.